zawkindev/standards/text/0000-the-culture.md

 [drawbacks]: #drawbacks

-There is a chance that there be implemented certain **"MUST"** standards which might not be warmly welcomed by majority of Floss Uzbekistan communities.
+There is a chance that there might be implemented certain **"MUST"** standards which might not be warmly welcomed by majority of Floss Uzbekistan communities.
 Therefore, chair party must take some precautions and carefully implement standards to keep the balance.